I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_switch_nic_save_state.md

 <a href="https://msdn.microsoft.com/library/windows/hardware/hh846215">OID_SWITCH_NIC_RESTORE_COMPLETE</a>

-For more information on how to save or restore run-time port information, see <a href="netvista.managing_hyper_v_extensible_switch_run-time_data">Managing Hyper-V Extensible Switch Run-Time Data</a>.
+For more information on how to save or restore run-time port information, see <a href="https://msdn.microsoft.com/08A353F5-D8CB-4645-9337-8169D302F6F2">Managing Hyper-V Extensible Switch Run-Time Data</a>.

 ## -requirements